This is the multi-page printable view of this section. Click here to print.

 Compensating events

-To negate the effect of an Event that has happened, another Event has to occur that reverses the effect.
+To negate the effect of an Event that has happened, another Event has to occur that reverses its effect.
 This can be seen in any mature Accounting domain where the Ledger is an immutable event store or journal.
 Entries in the ledger cannot be changed.
 The current balance can be derived at any point by accumulating all the changes (entries) that have been made and summing them up (credits and debts).
 In the case of mistakes, an explicit correcting action would be made to fix the ledger.

 Commit vs Publish